Travel grants for students

 The travel grant will cover the cost of international travel and local subsistence.

 BVA student members attending a UK veterinary school, and preferably in their clinical years.

 The deadline for receipt of applications is 5pm Monday 20 February 2017.

-For general information about The Donkey Sanctuary contact Angie Garner, International Veterinary Liaison Assistant:
+For further information contact Angie Garner, International Liaison Officer:

 Harry Steele-Bodger memorial travel scholarship

 The Harry Steele-Bodger Memorial Travel Scholarship was established in September 1953 to honour the memory of Henry W Steele-Bodger, President of the Association from 1939 to 1941, in recognition of his great services to the veterinary profession and agriculture, particularly during World War Two.
 See